 Daybreak Star Indian Cultural Center is a land base and community center for the Seattle urban Native American community, located on 20 acres atop a bluff overlooking the Puget Sound from Magnolia’s Discover Park.
 The center includes a permanent art collection and events, such as the Seafair Indian Days Powwow, and is home to the United Indians of All Nations and the Sacred Circle Gifts and Art shop.

-Now under the management of the Lower Elwha Klallam Tribe, what was once the Carnegie Museum is now used to display the tribe’s cultural and historical artifacts.
+Located in Port Angeles and managed by the Lower Elwha Klallam Tribe, what was once the Carnegie Museum is now used to showcase the tribe’s culture and history.
 Check out the exhibits on the Elwha River Dam Removal project—the largest in US history—and artifacts from the ancient tribal village č̕ixʷícən.
+Open by appointment.

 At this cultural center southwest of Mount St. Helens, the Lelooska Foundation highlights the diversity of Native Peoples in North America.
 The collection includes everything from baskets and dolls to moccasins, dresses, and even a 15-foot birch bark canoe.
 On select dates, visitors can attend evening performances.
 Currently open by appointment Tuesdays and Thursdays.

 The “House of Welcome” Longhouse at Evergreen State College is the first longhouse on a public college campus.
 Built in 1995 through a massive collaborative community effort, the longhouse hosts potlatches, workshops, performances, events, and art.
-The longhouse hosts a holiday art fair every December.
 Check their Facebook page for more information on events.

 Learn about the Native cultures influencing the northeast corner of the state, from the Indigenous northern Plateau Indians to Spokane’s 1925 National Indian Congress, a huge event to designed to market the city of Spokane.
 This museum houses one of the foremost collections in the country, with more than 5,000 items.

-Learn about the Skokomish — one of the nine communities of Twana Indians, a Salishan people — through their carvings, baskets, and paintings.
+Learn about the Skokomish—one of the nine communities of Twana Indians, a Salishan people—through their carvings, baskets, and paintings.
+Open by appointment only.

-Squaxin Island Tribe Museum Library and Research Center (MLRC)
+Squaxin Island Tribe Museum Library and Research Center, Shelton

 This exquisitely designed center features a beautiful water display at its entrance, along with exhibits on Squaxin Island history and culture, a public library, and a gift shop.

-Located on a 50-acre natural history preserve, this Tulalip tribute features historic canoes, a recreated longhouse, and exhibits labeled in both English and Lushootseed, the Coast Salish language.
+Located on a 50-acre preserve just north of Everett, the center tells the story of the Tulalip Tribes and features historic canoes, a longhouse, a gift shop, and exhibits labeled in both English and Lushootseed, the Coast Salish language.

-From traditional garb to life-size dwellings of the Plateau People, the history of Yakama Nation’s various tribes is on display at this 12,000-square-foot museum in Toppenish.
+From traditional garb to life-size dwellings of the Plateau People, the history of Yakama Nation’s various tribes is on display at this 12,000-square-foot museum in the Yakima Valley.
 The campus is a unique facility that includes the Yakama Nation Museum, Cultural Center Gift Shop, Heritage Theater, Yakama Nation Library, and the Winter Lodge.

 Native American Cultural Events

-If you want to experience Native cultural dance, music, and art, and maybe even find a special treasure to take home to remind you of your adventure, check out these cultural events.
+If you want to experience Native cultural dance, music, and art, check out these cultural events that are open to the public.
 Plan to experience vividly colorful dance regalia, deeply spiritual ceremonies, and drums that mimic the beat of one’s heart.

 First Salmon Feasts, Spring

-Tribes throughout the Pacific Northwest hold their own First Salmon Feasts at the start of fishing season with the first harvest.
+Tribes throughout the Pacific Northwest hold their own First Salmon Feasts at the start of fishing season.
 As the salmon move upriver, so do the feasts.
 Contact individual tribes for information about dates and locations (scroll down for a list of tribes).

 Indigenous People Festival, June